Introduction To Waterfall Model

-With system design fully verified, the implementation phase comes in the row.
-In this phase, the inputs from system design are taken, and it is first developed in small programs known as units, which is tested and implemented in the upcoming phase.
-Each unit in the implementation phase undergoes for development and its full functionality is tested which is also known as unit testing.
-So in this phase, the system design is converted into source code with fully functional programs modules.
-It includes development, proving and integration of the software.
+With system design fully verified, the implementation phase comes in a row.
+In this phase, the inputs from system design are taken, and it is first developed in small programs known as units, which are tested and implemented in the upcoming phase.
+Each unit in the implementation phase undergoes development and its full functionality is tested which is also known as unit testing.
+So in this phase, the system design is converted into source code with fully functional program modules.
+It includes the development, proving, and integration of the software.

 5. Integration and Testing

-Each unit design and developed in the earlier phases are incorporated from implementation phase which is integrated into a module or system for a various test like load test, lead test, etc after testing each unit.
+Each unit design and development in the earlier phases are incorporated from the implementation phase which is integrated into a module or system for various tests like load test, load test, etc after testing each unit.
 The testing environment undergoes a constant software check to find out if there is any flows or error in the design or code.
-Testing is done to maintain the stability and feasibility of the software so that the client do not face any disturbances or bugs during its production.
+Testing is done to maintain the stability and feasibility of the software so that the client does not face any disturbances or bugs during its production.
 So in this phase after implementation, the whole system is tested thoroughly for any faults and failures.

 System testing consist of three different types of activities which can be explained as below :

 - Alpha (α) Testing: It is the testing done by the development team.

 - Beta (β) Testing: It is the testing done by a friendly team of customers and users.